 How Boveda Works for Musical Instruments

-Boveda then goes to work responding to ambient humidity by adding or removing moisture as the conditions require to maintain the perfect 45-55% environment for your instrument.
+Boveda goes to work responding to ambient humidity by adding or removing moisture as the conditions require to maintain the perfect 45-55% environment for your instrument.
 And because Boveda requires no activation or maintenance, you'll spend more time enjoying your passion.
 When the Boveda lose most of their soft spots, it's time for replacements.

-Your case needs moisture, too.
+Pro Tips: Your case needs moisture, too.
 Keep the Boveda closed tightly in the case while you're playing.
 Write the date you installed the packs on the paper margin of the product.

 Seasoning: If you're just getting started using Boveda or if you're starting with a very dry case, you can expect that the first set of packs won't last as long as subsequent packs.
 The reason is simple, most guitar cases have twice as much wood as your guitar does.
 All of that wood needs to be humidified!